This privacy notice sets out how DSL Business Finance Ltd uses and protects any personal information that you provide.

 Where your bank or building society has already permitted access to your Transaction Information you will need to contact them directly in order to withdraw your consent under their particular Open Banking terms and conditions.

-DSL Business Finance Ltd (DSL), a Company registered under the Companies Acts under Company Number SC145739 with its registered office at Moorpark Court, 5 Dava Street, Govan, Glasgow, G51 2JA (“DSL”) is responsible for your personal data in the capacity of data controller and will comply with the General Data Protection Regulation 2016 in respect of any processing of your personal data.
+DSL Business Finance Ltd (DSL), a Company registered under the Companies Acts under Company Number SC145739 with its registered office at Moorpark Court, 5 Dava Street, Govan, Glasgow, G51 2JA (“DSL”) is responsible for your business and/or personal data in the capacity of data controller and will comply with the General Data Protection Regulation 2016 in respect of any processing of your business and/or personal data.

 What information is collected about you and how is it collected?